 As you read further you’ll discover that your cognitive decline can be stopped, and even reversed.
 With the right program involving a comprehensive assessment, multiple treatment modalities and the right team of medical providers and coaches, you can regain your memory, executive function, focus and quality of life!

-What is Cognitive Decline?
+What is Cognitive Impairment?

 Subjective Cognitive Impairment (SCI)

 You can recognize a change, but standard Neuropsychological testing cannot objectively show a decline.
 In many cases testing may show values “within range”, but these values are not optimal for the individual.
 This may represent a decline from the person’s earlier ability, but without the true “normal” baseline, there is no way to objectively show decline.
 SCI often lasts a decade or so before progressing to Mild Cognitive Impairment.

 Mild Cognitive Impairment (MCI)

 This typically follows SCI.
 Objective, Neuropsychological testing show that memory, reasoning, executive function, future planning, calculating or other cognitive abilities are abnormal, but the individual is still able to perform the daily activities such as dressing, eating and bathing.
 MCI may or may not progress to Alzheimer’s, however taking action toward proper assessment and treatment at this stage is critical.